 You can mold your Walt Disney World vacation by including on your list the experiences that you would like to have.
 If you want to enjoy the iconic Disney treasures, list them on your vacation scavenger hunt: the fireworks over Cinderella’s Castle, naming all of the countries in the “Small World” ride and seeing who get more hugs from the costumed Mickey performers.

 If you want to have a vacation experience that is a little more unique to you, try listing things like, “find which Disney restaurant has the best key lime pie,” “Say ‘ARRRR’ with the Disney Pirates,” or “go on one of Disney’s special behind-the-scenes tours.”
-Check out the Downtown Disney Area to find character merchandise featuring your favorite character, whether it be a coffee mug, T-shirt, or spoon; you name it, you can find it!
+Check out the Disney Springs Area to find character merchandise featuring your favorite character, whether it be a coffee mug, T-shirt, or spoon; you name it, you can find it!